ryanhugh/searchneu/docs/Classes.md

     // Mminimum credits the class offers.
     "minCredits": 4,

-    // The class descrption.
+    // The class description.
 This is scraped from the Catalog page.
     "desc": "Continues CS 2500.
 Examines object-oriented programming and associated algorithms using more complex data structures as the focus.
 Discusses nested structures and nonlinear structures including hash tables, trees, and graphs.
 Emphasizes abstraction, encapsulation, inheritance, polymorphism, recursion, and object-oriented design patterns.
 Applies these ideas to sample applications that illustrate the breadth of computer science.
 4.000 Lecture hours",

     // The id of the class.